BSSR Director: Heather Hampel, MS, LGC

 Arm 2: Prospective Procurement

-The second arm of the BSSR provides prospectively procured tissue and fluid biospecimens from surgical procedures to OSUCCC investigators who are in need of pathology samples that have not been previously banked.
+The second arm of the BSSR provides prospectively procured tissue from surgical procedures to OSUCCC investigators who are in need of pathology samples that have not been previously banked.
+The Department of Pathology Tissue Procurement Service (TPS) operates within the OSUWMC hospitals to facilitate research requiring the procurement of human tissues.
+All human tissue samples taken for research at OSUWMC hospitals must be coordinated through TPS.
 Samples are processed according to protocol.

 Arm 3: BSSR Biorepository